MuteJester/Simple_Image_Processing_Library/README.md

 Image2:
 ![Alt text](https://github.com/MuteJester/Cpp-Image-Handle-Class/blob/master/Examples/D6_2.jpg)

-After Running the differnce writing algorithm:
+After Running the difference writing algorithm:

 ![Alt text](https://github.com/MuteJester/Cpp-Image-Handle-Class/blob/master/Examples/Pixel_Diffrence.jpg)

-The method is availabe to mark the difference on the image it self. functionality usage:
+There is a method for marking of different pixels as well. functionality usage:

 void Image::Mark_Identical_Pixels(Image &Source,const char *mode);

 Passing aside another image one of 2 strings which represent mods:
-1)"Strict" - will find and mark anything even slightly different between 2 image pixels 2)"Loose" - will find and mark pixel which share no more then a color distance of 40 between both images
+1)"Strict" - will find and mark anything even slightly different between 2 image pixels 2)"Loose" - will find and mark pixels which share no more than a color distance of 40 between both images

 __Kronecker Product__